arkseek/random-number/README.md

 # random-number
-a random number generator between 0 - 1000
+A simple random number generator for anyone who wants to generate a number!